Some people are just very very rude.

 There have always been and there will always be mean, rude, and disrespectful people.

-Some 79% of Americans say that a lack of respect is a serious problem while 60% think that rude behavior is on the rise.
+But 60% of Americans think rude behavior is on the rise.

 7 Root Causes Of Rudeness